locustio/locust/docs/writing-a-locustfile.rst

     $ locust -f locust_file.py WebUser MobileUser

-If you wish to make one of these locusts execute more often you can set a weight attribute on those classes.
+If you wish to simulate more users of a certain type you can set a weight attribute on those classes.
 Say for example, web users are three times more likely than mobile users:

 .. code-block:: python